Walmart SWOT Analysis

 He started generating a few hundred thousand dollars in revenue and in 1962, he opened up the first Walmart Discount City store in Arkansas.
-During the first five years, he generated 9 million USD in sales and bought 18 other stores which became Walmart Discount City stores in Arkansas.
 He later expanded to surrounding states such as Missouri and Oklahoma.

 Today, Walmart is the largest employer in 22 states in the United States and has more than 11,500 stores worldwide.
 It is not only the biggest retailer in the entire world, but it is also the 19th largest public company in the world (according to Forbes).

-Again, with the mission statement, the focus on the vision of the company is on the money-saving aspect of the corporation.
-It is stated that the company “wants to make every day easier for busy families”.
-Their goal is to make “customers save money, no matter what”.
-This means that whether the customers are shopping in their actual physical stores or ordering them online, they want their customers to shop with lower prices.
-So that they can buy more stuff!
+Their goal is to make customers save money, no matter what.
+So whether the customers are shopping in physical stores or ordering online, they want their customers to shop with lower prices.

 A Legend in Retail